jjbajor/jjbajor/README.md

 ### 💻 Even cooler stuff I've worked on

+* [Paint App](https://jjbajor.github.io/Paint-App/): This is a fun program I created to simulate popular computer painting programs.
+Try it out!

-🚨🚧 This section is under construction!
-Check back soon to see all the cool things I've created online. 🚧🚨
+🚨🚧 This section is still under construction!
+Check back soon to see more cool things I've created online. 🚧🚨

 ---